stoneyrh/gSOAP/gsoap/doc/guide/index.md

 the gSOAP package's <i>`gsoap/plugin`</i> directory.
 Some of these plugins are discussed in the next sections.

-See also API documentation Module \ref group_plugins.
+See also API documentation Module \ref group_plugin .

 🔝 [Back to table of contents](#)